-- a) in case of submitting a utility bill in the name of the spouse, the document must be accompanied by a copy of the relevant marriage certificate, - b) in case of submitting a utility bill in the name of a person with whom he/she lives or cohabits, the document must be accompanied by an affidavit clarifying the relationship between them and must state the purpose for which said declaration is made, i.e. the issuance or renewal of an authorized person's license. - 5.4.4.4.
+- a) in the case of submitting a utility bill in the name of the spouse, the document must be accompanied by a copy of the relevant marriage certificate, - b) in the case of submitting a utility bill in the name of a person with whom he/she lives or cohabits, the document must be accompanied by either - i. an affidavit in which the relationship between them is clarified and in which his/her permanent address is confirmed, or - ii. a certificate signed by the President of the Community Council, confirming that his/her permanent address is as stated in the utility bill, - c) a certificate from the President of the Community Council confirming his/her permanent address. - 5.4.4.4.
 All the documents and certificates that are submitted under paragraph 5.4.3 and 5.4.4 should comply to the requirements of paragraphs 7.3.3 and 7.3.4. - 5.4.4.5.
 Criminal records that are submitted under paragraph 5.4.3 should be issued - a) In case of a physical entity by - i. the Republic of Cyprus, - ii. the country of nationality, - iii. the country of residence and - iv. the country of professional or business activity - b) In case of a legal entity by - i. the Republic of Cyprus - ii. the country of registered office or headquarters and - iii. the country of main professional or business activity.